Social Security Consultants Near Me in Lemay, MO

 1. Wait to Claim Benefits

-A Schroders 2022 U.S. Retirement Survey stated that almost nine out of 10 Americans who are still working aged 45 and older know that remaining in the workforce for longer will increase their check, yet only one out of 10 plan to retire at 70.
+According to a Schroders 2022 U.S. Retirement Survey, almost nine out of 10 Americans who are still in the workforce who are 45 and up know that they can receive more in Social Security if they wait to claim benefits, yet only one out of 10 plan to retire at 70.

-Under the rules set forth in the Social Security Amendments of 1983, if you were born in 1960 or later your full retirement age is 67.
-If you retire at 62, the first year you can apply for Social Security, your payout would be diminished by 30%, and your spouse's by 35%.
-Retiring at up to age 70 would mean you are eligible for delayed retirement benefits, which would increase your benefit by around 77% compared to age 62.
+Under the rules established in the Social Security Amendments of 1983, if you were born in 1960 or later your full retirement age is 67.
+If you leave the workforce at 62, the earliest you can apply for Social Security, your retirement benefits would be lowered by 30%, and your spouse's by 35%.
+If you wait until age 70 to claim, you are eligible for delayed retirement benefits, which would increase your checks by around 77% compared to age 62.

 • $2,364 a month if you retire at 62